hohmannr/bubblified/README.md

 Simple bubbles are bubbles with the default `bubble_color` and content.

-A. Declare a variable (e.g. the current time)
+Declare a variable (e.g. the current time)

 `time_bubble="%T"`

-B. Build a bubble by enclosing the variable with `$bubble_left` and `$bubble_right`
+Build a bubble by enclosing the variable with `$bubble_left` and `$bubble_right`

 `time_bubble="$bubble_left%T$bubble_right"`

-C. *OPTIONAL* - If you want a different text color, then add an escape sequence with the color definition
+*OPTIONAL* - If you want a different text color, then add an escape sequence with the color definition

 `time_bubble="$bubble_left%{$fg[red]%}%T$bubble_right"`

-D. Add the variable to the `PROMPT`
+Add the variable to the `PROMPT`

 `PROMPT='...$time_bubble...'`